hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 ![CloudWatch Dashboard](resources/cloudWatch-dashboard.png)

+In the above example, between 9AM and 9:30AM you can see a spike.
+It is because a second producer has been temporary launched.
+Kinesis Data Firehose adjust automatically to ingest the additional bid requests.

 The dashboard provides two views:

 - "Nbr of Bid requests per minutes": it is based on the custom metrics from the enhancement layer.
 It sums the values every minutes.
 - "Statistics over the last hour": it is based on the standard metrics provided by Kinesis Data Analytics.
 It sums the values over the last hour.

-You can explore the source code of the widgets and the dashboard from here.
+You can further explore the source code of the widgets and the dashboard.
 You can easily extend the dashboard to your will.

 #### QuickSight